Jayne Mansfield's crash site

 In the early hours of June 29th, 1967, Mansfield left Biloxi, Mississippi, in a 1966 Buick Electra luxury car.

-That night, she was accompanied by her lover, Sam Brody; her driver, Ronnie Harrison; and her three children.
+That night, she was traveling with her lover, Sam Brody, her driver, Ronnie Harrison, and her three children.

 Their intended destination was New Orleans, where Mansfield was scheduled to appear on a local daytime television program the following afternoon.

-This was despite the mist and fog of the marshland, which would have distorted his sense of distance and reduced his visibility.
+Harrison was driving roughly 80 mph (130 km/h), despite the mist and fog of the marshland, which would have distorted his sense of distance and reduced his visibility.

 Unbeknownst to Harrison, a large tractor-trailer (lorry) had slowed down up ahead to accommodate a mosquito fogging truck, which was pumping out a large, thick cloud of insecticide.